teddwl/fieldcontrol.js/Readme.md

 <input name="otherfield">
 ````

+_Another note about markup:_
 The order or nesting of your form fields does not affect how fieldcontrol.js works, so you are free to arrange your form in any way you want.
-The FieldControl function though, needs to be called independently for every form you want to use it.
+The `new FieldControl()` constructor though, needs to be called independently for every form you want to use.

 ## Features